This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Szekula.

 In April 1933 he founded the Frasek A.G. in Lucerne.

 Sole board member was initially Claudia Sekula, housewife from Udligenswil, replaced by her husband in August of the following year.

 In April 1935 the Frasek A.G. moved to Lugano renaming itself to Frasek A.G.
 Lugano (Frasek Inc. Lugano).

-In January 1937 the Frasek company moved its headquarters to White Plains, New York, and one year later the board decided to close the office in Lugano, leaving Europe for good.
+In January 1937 the Frasek company moved its headquarters to 47 Martine Avenue, White Plains, New York, and one year later the board decided to close the office in Lugano, leaving Europe for good.

-Frasek Company Inc. stayed in White Plains until it went out of business — probably sometime around 1980, which makes it the longest running business undertaking of any member of the Sekula family.
+Frasek Company Inc. stayed in White Plains until it was dissolved in December 1980, which makes it the longest running business undertaking of any of the Sekula brothers.

 Sent on August 30, 1924 by Eugen Sekula to Frank Sekula in New York City, USA.
 The postcard was carried on the transatlantic delivery flight of the airship ZR-3, built by the Zeppelin company as war reparation, from Friedrichshafen to the US Naval Air Station at Lakehurst, New Jersey.